 Sometimes the right words, heard at the right time, can make all the difference in helping you set a new course.
-The message may be direct or indirect, spoken aloud, sent in a text or an email, relayed in first, second or third person, read in a blog post or book, or heard in a movie.
+The message may be direct or indirect, spoken aloud, sent in a text or an email, relayed in first, second or third person, read in a blog post or book or heard in a movie.

 There are times when the same message is oft-repeated, and then finally it hits home, usually when someone else says the same thing.
-(Isn't this a common comment from spouses?
+Isn't this a common comment from spouses?
 "I've told him that many times, but why does it take a stranger to make an impact?"

-Perception change: Think of it as laying the foundation for change!
+Perception change: think of it as laying the foundation for change!

 Examples may be shared, reasons explained, the right note set and learning, change and growth occurs.

 Below, under a diverse range of categories, you'll find a sampling of wisdom from some of my favourite people.
 Over the years, I've not only learned from them, but have also been inspired by them.
 I've met with them in person and virtually; many have become friends.

 I asked everyone for one sentence of advice, which proved to be a challenge.
 I think they met it admirably, don't you?

 Rather than stressing to the max about each word you said in the interview or why they aren't getting back to you (it's normal), you could instead use the waiting time to take positive action: (1) learn a relevant new skill or improve on one you already have; (2) follow up wisely, but not too often (you can mention the new skill or a related accomplishment); and (3) keep looking for a new job until you accept an actual offer!

 I recommend all hosts take advantage of the free photography offered by Airbnb; quality photos ensure your place doesn't get overlooked.

 If you sign up to Airbnb with Lori's link, you'll receive an AirBnB credit for any qualifying stay.